 What Is an Ophthalmologist?

 Are You Fit at 40?

-If you do sustain an eye injury from a champagne cork, seek immediate medical attention from an ophthalmologist – an eye medical doctor.
+Time to toast.
+Clink carefully to avoid breaking any glasses.
+Here's to celebrating responsibly!
+If you do sustain an eye injury from a champagne cork, seek immediate medical attention from an ophthalmologist.